Judy Walther, President & Co-owner

 Stan has been working with ESC since 2001.
 He is passionate about water quality issues and the intersection of nature with the urban environment.
 Stan specializes in complex wetland restoration projects, smaller and more urban landscape design/install projects, and trail systems for greenways.
 Although an informal student of urban planning, landscape architecture, and ecology, his education in Marketing and Business Administration allows him to address projects in a practical manner beneficial to all stakeholders.
 Stan handles many business development and operational issues associated with running a small business.
 He is entrepreneurial at heart and never shies away from a good round of “shop talk.”
 Stan is an active member of Society for Ecological Restoration (SER) and Texas SER.
 He has given presentations on wetland and other restoration topics.

-The wetland crew is kept busy installing and maintaining green stormwater infrastructures throughout Austin.
-Tasks include planting native species for erosion control, rain gardens, sink hole stabilization, parkland restoration and controlling the spread of exotic species.
+This crew is kept busy installing and maintaining green stormwater infrastructures throughout Austin.
+Tasks include planting native species for erosion control, rain gardens, maintaining and installing wetponds, sink hole stabilization, park land restoration and controlling the spread of exotic species.

 The rock crew installs both small residential and large commercial projects, including simulated streams and springs, waterfalls, terraces, walkways and naturalistic ponds.
 All projects use rock appropriate for each site, to keep a natural look.